River Effra: Post-industrial revolution

 When the London sewerage system was constructed during the mid-19th century, its designer Sir Joseph Bazalgette incorporated flows from the River Effra into the southern division of the system.
 The Effra Branch Sewer, about 3 miles in length and costing some £19,400 to construct, received much of the Effra's surface water and ran from the Norwood area into the Southern High Level Sewer at Croxted Lane.
 The Southern High Level itself ran from Herne Hill eastwards under Peckham and New Cross to Deptford.
 Here it joined the Southern Low Level Sewer, which picked up remaining effluent from the old course at Vauxhall and passed under Kennington and Burgess Park to Deptford; the two branches merging to form the Southern Outfall Sewer that runs underneath Greenwich and Woolwich to Crossness.

+Most of the 13th century diversion were converted into culverts known as Effra Culvert that traveled northward and crossed the Southern High Level Sewer and the Southern Low Level Sewer before exiting to the Effra Creek which were still open water.
+Due to floods in the low lands of Battersea and Vauxhall, which were 6 to 8 ft below the high water levels of the Thames, required a pumping station to be built in 1897 at the location near where the Effra Culvert and the Southern Low Level Sewer intercepted and it was used as the Effra Creek storm overflow.

 As the area was increasingly urbanised, the remaining parts of the Effra's upper course were incorporated into the surface water drainage system, although some parts remained open and marked on Ordnance Survey maps until the later 19th century.
 The main course of the Effra remained as a sewer and culverts beneath Brixton Road, south London, and seen through a drainage grate in the crypts under St. Luke's Church, West Norwood, south London.